aconchillo/guile-oauth/README.md

 ## OAuth 2.0

 - (**oauth2-client-authorization-url** url client-id #:redirect-uri #:scopes
-  #:params) : Returns a complete authorization URL given the server url and the
+  #:params) : Returns a complete authorization URL given the server *url* and
-  client ID.
+  the *client-id*.

   - *#:redirect-uri* : the URL the user should be redirected after the user authorizes the application.

   - *#:scopes* : a list of scopes (given as strings).